- For Intended Parents

 At this moment, surrogacy in the United States isn’t regulated by federal law.
 Each state can carefully assess what they want to impose regarding surrogacy journeys and how they should be performed in each state.

 With each state having such different laws that vary so widely, it’s important to take into careful consideration all of the elements before you choose where you want to have your journey.
-Based on your needs and what you’d like for your journey, you will choose the best state possible to have your child with the help of a surrogate.
+Based on your needs and what you’d like for your journey, choosing the right state to have your child through surrogacy in is crucial.

 California has been the front-runner for surrogacy journeys for quite some time.
 They offer pre-birth order laws that can give you peace of mind on your journey.
 There have been many court cases that have supported couples utilizing a surrogate pregnancy.

 Arkansas has reevaluated their laws and stances and in recent years has become a friendly state for a surrogate pregnancy.
 In 2017, the courts in Arkansas made a ruling that was friendly for both gay and straight parents going through the IVF process.
 Arkansas does have a down side however, stating that same-sex couples do need to be married.

 Delaware is a great state to find a surrogate or have your child, too.
 District of Columbia upholds surrogate pregnancy agreements by statute.
 Illinois is another great state to have a child via surrogacy as well.
 Maine, Nevada, and New Hampshire all have great things about their latest laws regarding surrogacy.

 Arizona is quite the stickler about surrogacy and not for very good reasons.
 Hawaii is another state with tricky laws and little support.
 They too don’t offer pre-birth orders.
 Idaho is doing better, but still has a long way to go.

 Surprisingly, New York is not a surrogacy journey friendly state.
 Utah however, is perhaps one of the worst places to carry out your surrogate pregnancy, especially if you’re a gay couple.